thelenlucas/obsidian-sync/Second Brain/Discrete Structures/Direct Proof.md

 In [[Discrete Mathematics]], many of our proofs can be discribed in a series of direct connections.
 We may, for example wish to describe $\text{for all } x(P(x)\rightarrow Q(x))$.
 To create a direct proof, we first create the structure, then fill in the details.

+To prove a theorem in this manner, we simply assume that $P\rightarrow Q$, and attempt to prove that that is the case.

 # Example

 Prove: For any intiger $n$ if $n$ is even, then $n^2$ is even.